Back to listing

 Infrastructure - reuse & recycle

-A state-of-the-art wastewater treatment plant was constructed in 1999, and is being expanded as the resort grows.
-Design is underway on further enhancements to make the effluent quality suitable for use in snowmaking, and golf course irrigation.
-Currently, the plant’s effluent quality is consistently better than the permit requirements.
+The Sun Peaks wastewater treatment plant was constructed in 1999 and is continually being upgraded and expanded as the resort grows.
+In future, technology enhancements will allow effluent to be used for operations like snowmaking and golf course irrigation.
+The quality of the system’s output is consistently better than provincial requirements.

 Water Quality Monitoring

-An extensive monitoring program of effluent, groundwater, and creek water quality is in place.
+At Sun Peaks, effluent, groundwater, and creek water quality is tested and monitored.

 Erosion Control: Water and Silt Management

-Erosion is an intrinsic natural process, but in many places it is increased by human land use.
-Poor land use practices in our area can cause silt to enter the local mountain creeks.
-Improved land use practices used at the resort, such as water bars, and seeding of mixed grasses on all runs, decrease the effects of erosion.
-Erosion control is a significant aspect of Sun Peaks Resort’s ISO 14001 (Certification #0113313) Environmental Management System.
+Erosion is a natural process accelerated by human land use.
+Improved land use practices like the construction of water bars and the seeding of mixed grasses on all runs minimizes run off into local waterways.
+Erosion control is a significant aspect of Sun Peaks Resort’s ISO 14001 Environmental Management System.

 If you have any suggestions on how we can be better stewards of this mountain resort environment please contact us.